 Again, the only tricky part of this kind of business for me is the marketing, since I’ve never marketed such a business before.
 Personal development is a very broad field (it can cover anything from weight loss to spirituality), so I need to find a way to cut through the clutter.
 Search engine placement isn’t a significant part of my strategy, since search volume on relevant terms is so diluted that even if I can capture top spots for a lot of them, the traffic won’t be high enough to matter.
 In the long run, I know my best marketing will be to create content of the highest possible quality, which is something I’m confident I can do.
 Already the free content on this site is generating new links (and new traffic sources) every week.
 This month the site will see about 17,000 visitors.
 Not bad for month #4 with not a dime spent on marketing, but not quite enough yet.
 I’d like to see at least 10x that number.
 I’ll eventually get there if I just follow my current marketing plan, and word of mouth will continue to be a strong factor, but I’m certain there are better ways to leap ahead faster.
 My marketing cow is still more brown than purple.
 I’ll be spending more time next week working on the marketing plan to change that.

 The key limiting factor for me to succeed in building this business is attracting a sufficient quantity of visitors who are willing to invest in high-quality info products that will help them grow.
-Of course everything will have an unconditional money-back guarantee as I’ve been doing for years with my game download site, so there won’t be any risk for visitors to become customers.
 I already know how to do the whole e-commerce thing with instant electronic delivery… been doing that for years.
 I already know how to handle the selling part.
 Plus I have abundant ideas for new info products and plenty of material for content.
 Most of all, I’m passionately fired up to do this, especially since I feel it will greatly benefit a lot of people.
 All of this will require hard work, but it’s all highly doable.
 In the long run, it all comes down to marketing.

 Given the millions of copies of personal development books and audio programs sold each year, it’s very clear that my future customers are already out there.
 My greatest business challenge this year will be cutting through the clutter to reach them.